chriswnewman/angular-django/README.md

 whitenoise
 ```

 ## Run
 After installing dependencies and applying migrations:
 If you want to have Django serve the Angular app, cd into front end and run `npm run build:prod`.
-This builds the frontend app and copies the bundled files into `backend/data/static`.
+This builds the frontend app and copies the bundled files into `backend/data/static/frontend`.

-Run the Django app with `python manage.py runserver`.
+Run the Django app on localhost:8000 with `python manage.py runserver`.

 Optional: While the Django app is running on localhost:8000, the Angular app could also be run separately on another port (cd into frontend and `ng serve`) and still hit the Django API endpoints.